Giulio Cromer: Biography

 While he was born in Silesia or to a German family in Ferrara, he trained in that city under Domenico Mona.

-Known to have been originally fled from a Silesian family, he was therefore was given the nickname, the German - il Tedesco.
+Known to have originally fled from a Silesian family, he was therefore given the nickname, the German – il Tedesco.

 Jacopo Bambini was also a pupil of Mona.
 He died at Ferrara in 1632.
-In the latter city he painted a 'Preaching of St. Andrew. for the church dedicated to that saint; also 'The Calling of SS.
+In the latter city he painted a Preaching of St. Andrew. for the church dedicated to that saint; also 'The Calling of SS.
 Peter and Andrew.'